DallasSoftwareDevelopersTeamC/DSD_Team_C/README.md

 ### Installation
 1. Clone the repository.
 2. Add an .env file to the Server and Client folders.
-* Request the file contents from one of the project owners and insert all environment variables.<br>
+- Request the file contents from one of the project owners and insert all environment variables.<br><br>
 Run the following commands in separate terminals:
 3. cd server -> npx prisma generate -> npm install -> npm run dev
 4. cd client -> npm install -> npm run dev